Il secondo tragico Fantozzi: Honeymoon

 It's the opportunity Fantozzi awaited so long and this time he finally succeeds.
-The two lovers land on Capri for a honeymoon, but it is studded with tragic situations (a crash on a giant stack, dives into an empty pool and by altitudes) and misunderstandings that result in reconciliation of Silvani and Calboni; a struggling Fantozzi, attempting suicide, is caught by a fishing boat and sold as a "sea product".
+A scorned Miss Silvani accepts Fantozzi's proposal to elope.
+The two lovers land on Capri for an off-season honeymoon in the middle of December.
+The outcome is tragicomical, with Fantozzi such crashing on a giant sea stack (Capri faraglioni), and falling short of Calboni in every way.
+After the umpteenth incident, Fantozzi heads back to the, obscenely expensive, hotel suite where he finds out Silvani and Calboni have reconciled; a dejected Fantozzi, attempting suicide, is caught by a fishing boat and sold as a "seafood".
 Then he is bought by his wife Pina, returning home safe and sound and just in time to celebrate Christmas.
 Fantozzi is positive, and in an evening call by Galactic Mega-Director is offered back his old job, from which he was fired from before the honeymoon.
 The unfortunate accountant resumes work in his company, but this time as a lightning rod.